quicwg/base-drafts/draft-ietf-quic-transport.md

 possession of its address after a period of quiescence.

-### Client Behavior
+### Initiating Connection Migration

-A client with a new address may migrate the connection by simply sending all packets to the new address.
+A client with a new address may migrate an active connection by simply sending all packets from the new address.
+Receiving acknowledgments for this data serves as proof of the server's reachability from the new address.

-Before sending data from the new address, a client MAY check server reachability from the new address using address validation {{address-validation}}.
+Prior to sending data from a new address, a client MAY check server reachability from the new address using address validation {{migrate-validate}}.
+Failure of address validation simply means that the new address is not usable for this connection and should not be fatal to the connection when alternative addresses are available.

 A client migrating to a new address SHOULD use a new connection ID for packets sent from the new address, see {{migration-linkability}} for further discussion.

-### Server Behavior
+A client MUST not initiate connection migration during the handshake.

+### Responding to a Migrating Client

 A server that receives a packet from a new client address is likely seeing a connection migration at the client.